 Valid Tracking Rate is a performance metric that measures how often you use valid tracking numbers on orders.
 This metric reflects Amazon customers’ expectations that they should be able to find out where their orders are and when they will receive them.

-Providing valid tracking numbers with all your deliveries has a number of benefits:
+Providing valid tracking numbers with all your shipments has a number of benefits:

-Please check to make sure you entered the carrier and tracking number for your package correctly.
-You can change, reenter, and update the tracking information under Manage Your Orders until the order is delivered.
+Please check to make sure that you have entered the carrier and tracking number for your package correctly.
+You can change, re-enter and update the tracking information under Manage Your Orders until the order is delivered.
 Your metrics will reflect this change within 72 hours.

-If you have a package marked with an "X" in the "No Valid Tracking" column, and you've verified that the tracking number for the Amazon-supported carrier is correct, try submitting the tracking number again.
-If this doesn’t solve your issue, contact Seller Support for additional investigation.
+If you have a package marked with an ‘X’ in the ‘No valid tracking’ column, and you’ve verified that the tracking number for the Amazon-supported carrier is correct, try submitting the tracking number again.
+If this doesn’t solve your issue, contact Selling Partner Support for additional investigation.

-If canceled orders are showing up in your report, it's because you confirmed shipment before you delivered the package to the carrier.
-An order is not considered a cancellation when you have confirmed shipment because the buyer's credit card is charged.
-To cancel this kind of order, you're actually refunding the buyer.
-To prevent this sort of mix-up, we recommend that you confirm shipment only after the carrier has received the package.
+If cancelled orders are showing up in your report, it’s because you confirmed shipment before you delivered the package to the carrier.
+An order is not considered a cancellation when you have confirmed shipment because the buyer’s credit card has been charged.
+To cancel this kind of order, you’re actually refunding the buyer.
+To prevent this sort of mix-up, we recommend that you only confirm shipment after the carrier has received the package.

-When our system can't process the tracking information you entered for an order, "InvalidId" will display in column F for that order.
-For example, if your order ID was 001-12345-67890 and we weren't able to process the tracking information you entered for that order, column F will display 001-12345-67890-InvalidId.
+When our system can’t process the tracking information that you entered for an order, ‘InvalidId’ will be displayed in column F for that order.
+For example, if your order ID was 001-12345-67890 and we weren’t able to process the tracking information that you entered for that order, column F will display 001-12345-67890-InvalidId.

 This can happen if: